GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 ![Live Share Sign In](/uploads/codeshare-liveshare-sign-in.jpeg "Live Share Sign In"){:class="screenshot"}

- Once you have signed in, you are ready for guests to join your session!
+ Once you have signed in, the guest wll be able to join the session.

 #### Joining a Live Share Session

-When your teammate (who will host the code share in this case) starts codesharing via Live Share and you have VS Code open, you will see a prompt to switch to that IDE window.
+Once the host starts codesharing via Live Share and you have VS Code open, you will see a prompt to switch to that IDE window.

 ![Live Share Open Editor](/uploads/codeshare-liveshare-open-editor.jpg "Live Share Open Editor"){:class="screenshot"}